 Then, the feelings of failure flooded over me.
 How was I unable to feed my child for a full year?
 Why did I let my supply get so low?
 How could I give up at this point?
 It wasn’t fun feeling like a malfunctioning mommy.

 I wish I knew then that I was far from a failure.
 I tried very hard to breastfeed from day one.
 We both hurtled through some minor medical challenges.
 I contended with a weak initial support system for breastfeeding.
-I pumped after each feeding, and when my baby wouldn’t latch, he still had the benefit of his mother’s milk.
+I pumped after each feeding, and when my baby wouldn’t latch, he still benefited from his mother’s milk.

 I’m not a failure because I couldn’t continue to breastfeed.
 Neither are you.
 If you struggle with milk production, there are options for you to prolong feeding your baby.
 If you feel like you’ve exhausted every option and you’re just unable to sustain milk production, you aren’t a failure.
 You’ve given your baby all the milk you can produce, and every bit counts toward her overall well-being.
 If you still want your baby to benefit from breastmilk, you can look for a local donors’ bank or a mom who produces more than she needs.
 That’s what I did when I finally accepted that my breastfeeding days were over.